-This announcement is designed to accompany PRM's General NGO Guidelines which contain additional information on PRM's priorities and NGO funding strategy with which selected organizations must comply.
+This announcement is designed to accompany PRM's General NGO Guidelines which contain additional information on PRM's priorities, and NGO funding strategy with which selected organizations must comply.
 Please use both the General NGO Guidelines and this announcement to ensure that your submission is in full compliance with PRM requirements and that the proposed activities are in line with PRM's priorities.
 Submissions that do not reflect the requirements outlined in these guidelines will not be considered.

-- A. Current Funding Priorities: Proposed activities should primarily support refugee populations in South Sudan; PRM will consider funding only those programs that include a target beneficiary base of at least 50 percent refugees. - B. Program Area: Proposals must align with one or more of the following program areas: - i.
+- A. Current Funding Priorities: Proposed activities should primarily support refugee and asylum seeker populations in Rwanda and Uganda.
+Because of PRM's mandate to provide protection, assistance, and sustainable solutions for refugees and victims of conflict, PRM will consider funding only those programs that include a target beneficiary base of at least 50 percent refugees/asylum seekers. - B. Program area: Proposals must align with one or more of the following program areas: - i.
 Humanitarian Protection and Assistance - ii.
-Interim and Durable Solutions - C. Program Sectors: Proposals must focus on one or more of the following sectors (see PRM's General NGO Guidelines for programmatic sector descriptions):
+Interim and Durable Solutions

+C. Program Sectors: Proposals must focus on one or more of the sectors listed in the country-specific guidance below (see PRM's General NGO Guidelines for programmatic sector descriptions)